josephjlee/HTMLSiteStructure/README.md

 If something is unclear, please do not hesitate to contact me for further inquiries.
 From time to time I will update the documentation and the project as a whole.

 **[⬆ back to top](#table-of-contents)**

+## License
+There's actually no license for this project.
+It's just a study.